 We’ve removed a few interactive elements in our exhibitions to reduce contact.
 Don’t worry, there will still be plenty to see.
 Please don’t touch the display cases

 Please don’t come to the Library if you feel unwell.
-In the event of future closures or if you need to cancel your visit due to COVID-19, we’ll offer you alternative dates if available, or a full refund.
-If you can no longer attend please cancel your booking so we can offer the tickets to other visitors.
+If you can no longer attend please cancel your booking so we can offer the tickets to others.
 If you feel unwell, or anyone in your household is showing symptoms of COVID-19, please don’t come to the Library, and reschedule your visit by emailing firstname.lastname@example.org so we can offer your tickets to others.

 On the day

 - You’ll need to pass through security, who may need to check your bag but will do so with minimal contact

-- You can take small bags into the galleries or our Cloakroom will be open if you need to use it.
+- You can bring small bags into the Library, and our Cloakroom and Lockers will be open if you need to use them.
 We don’t have space for big bags or luggage, so please don’t bring these

 Breastfeeding is welcome in any part of the building, but if you would prefer a private space please let a member of staff know